 While SWE-004 is written from the OCE point of view, the requirement also contains an inherent Center role, i.e., participation in the OCE-sponsored bench-marking activities.
 A Center's support of this requirement can be assessed by considering the extent of its preparations for and involvement in these benchmarking efforts.
 While the OCE Compliance Survey assesses overall Center response to the requirements of the NPR 7150.2, the Capability Maturity Model Integration ( CMMI®) for Development (CMMI-DEV) 157 appraisals objectively benchmark the actual progress the Center makes toward software engineering process improvements.
 These CMMI appraisals are the preferred benchmarks for objectively measuring progress.

 The CMMI-DEV benchmarking activities will evaluate the Center's current and, with follow-on evaluations, improved capabilities in the specific and general practices of software engineering.
 The CMMI requirement is a qualifying requirement.
 The requirement is included to make sure NASA projects are supported by software development organization(s) having the necessary skills and processes in place to produce reliable products within cost and schedule estimates.
 This requirement provides NASA with a methodology to measure software development organizations against an industry-wide set of best practices that address software development and maintenance activities applied to products and services.
-The CMMI is a yardstick against which the maturity of an organization's product development and acquisition processes can be measured and compared with industry state of the practice.
-The CMMI requirement provides NASA with an industry standard approach to help measure and ensure compliance with the intent of the NPR 7150.2 process related requirements.
+The CMMI is a yardstick against which the maturity of an organization's product development and acquisition processes can be measured and compared with the industry state of the practice.
+The CMMI requirement provides NASA with an industry-standard approach to help measure and ensure compliance with the intent of the NPR 7150.2 083 process-related requirements.
 This requirement provides NASA with a common methodology to assess internal and external software development organizations processes and helps NASA identify potential risk areas within a given organization's software development processes.
 See SWE-032 for rating requirements and the CMMI material on the Software Engineering Institute's website, 157 which describes the current CMMI model that is used in the evaluation of a Center's software development capabilities.

 NASA's Software Engineering Initiative Improvement Plan (NSEIIP) 038, as required by NPR 7150.2, called upon each Center to develop an approved Center Software Engineering Improvement Plan (hereafter referred to as Center Plan).
 The approval of the Center Plan commits the Center management and staff to the development of its software engineering capabilities and related software process improvements.
 The collection of approved Center Plans and periodic surveys serves as a basis for the NASA Headquarters Office of the Chief Engineer (OCE) to assess and benchmark the compliance and progress being made at each Center and in aggregate across the Agency.